MhdSyrwan/aor-embedded-array/README.md

 ### Passing props to customize style

-There are four style props you can pass to customize style, those are `actionsContainerStyle`, `innerContainerStyle`, `labelStyle` & `allowDivider`.
+There are four style props you can pass to customize style, those are `actionsContainerStyle`, `innerContainerStyle`, `labelStyle` & `insertDividers`.

 Default values of those are as follows